magic0whi/nixos_configs_flake/GPG.md

 ### 3. Sub Key Generation & Best Practice

-In PGP, every keys has a **usage flag** to indicate its usage:
+In PGP, each key has a **usage flag** to indicate its usage:

 - `C` means this key can be used to **Certify** other keys, which means this key can be used to **create/delete/revoke/modify** other keys.
 - `S` means this key can be used to **Sign** data.
 - `E` means this key can be used to **Encrypt** data.
 - `A` means this key can be used to **Authenticate** data with various non-GnuPG programs.
-The key can be used as e.g. an **SSH key**.
+Which can be used as e.g. an **SSH key**.

 The **best practice** is:

-1. Generate a primary key with strong cryptography arguments(such as ECC + Curve 25519).
+1. Generate a primary key with strong cryptography arguments (such as ECC + Curve 25519).
 2. Then generate 3 sub keys with `E`, `S` and `A` usage flag respectively.
-3. **The Primary Key is extremely important**, Backup the primary key to somewhere absolutely safe(such as two encryptd USB drivers, keep them in different places), and then **delete it from your computer immediately**.
+3. **The Primary Key is extremely important**, Backup the primary key to somewhere absolutely safe (such as two encrypted USB drivers, keep them in different places), and then **delete it from your computer immediately**.
 4. The sub key is also important, but you can generate a new one and replace it easily.
-You can backup it to somewhere else, and import it to another machine to use your keypair.
+You can back up it to somewhere else, and import it to another machine to use your key pair.
-5. Backup your Primary key's revocation certificate to somewhere safe, it's the last way to rescure your safety if your primary key is compromised!
+5. Backup your Primary key's revocation certificate to somewhere safe, it's the last way to rescue your safety if your primary key is compromised!
-6. It's a big problem if your revocation certificate is compromised, but not the biggest one. because it's only used to revoke your keypair, your data is still safe.
-But you should generate a new keypair and revoke the old one immediately.
+6. It's still a big problem if your revocation certificate is compromised, while not the biggest one.
+Because a revocation key can only be used to revoke your key pair, your data is still safe.
+But you should generate a new key pair and revoke the old one immediately.
-7. It will be a big problem if your primary key is compromised, and you don't have a revocation certificate to revoke it.
+7. It would be a big problem if your primary key is compromised, and you don't have a revocation certificate to revoke it.
 But since OpenPGP do not have a good way to distribute revocation certificate, even you have a revocation certificate, it's still hard to distribute it to others...

-To keep your keypair safe, you should backup your keypair according to the following steps.
+To keep your key pair safe, you should back up your key pair according to the following steps.

-Now let's add the sub keys to the keypair we generated above:
+Now let's add the sub keys to the key pair we generated above:

 > `E` sub key is already generated by default, so we only need to generate `S` and `A` sub keys.